 How Chemotherapy Works

-Chemotherapy is a traditional form of cancer treatment dating back to the 1950s; since then, these medications have been tested and used many times.
-There are many types of chemo: drugs, some intravenous, others are pills, and your doctor will determine which drugs to administer based on the type, stage and severity of your cancer, as well as your overall health and ability to tolerate these medications.
-At times, genetic testing can be used to determine the best drug option or overall treatment option for you.
+Chemotherapy is a type of cancer treatment that uses powerful drugs to destroy fast growing cancer cells, and prevent them from multiplying.
+Your doctor will determine which drugs to administer based on the type, stage and severity of your cancer, as well as your overall health and ability to tolerate these medications.
+Genetic testing may also be used to determine the best drug option or overall treatment for you.

 How Chemotherapy is Administered